EsttyB-hub/LITA_CAPSTONE-PROJECT-SALESDATA-/README.md

 The project emphasizes on achieving the following goals:
 - Total sales by Product: This is achieved by calculating the total sales of each product in a particular period.
 - Total sales by region: This shows the total sales generated in each region at a particular period.
-- Total sales per month: This reflects the total sales generated on the products on a monthly basis.
+- Total sales per month/year: This reflects the total sales generated on the products on a monthly/ yearly basis.

 ## Key Metrics